tohe0133/AreYouHungry_new/README.md

 # AreYouHungry website
-This is a website that suggests a place to eat, a restaurant or café, to the user.

 ## Requirements
-This project requires [Python](https://www.python.org/downloads/), [Pycharm](https://www.jetbrains.com/pycharm/download/) (or any other Python IDE), Flask and SQLite3.
+This website requires [Python](https://www.python.org/downloads/), [Pycharm](https://www.jetbrains.com/pycharm/download/) (or any other Python IDE), Flask and SQLite3.
 Make sure you have Python and a IDE installed before you start the installation.

 ## Installation and Usage